The University of Chicago Summer

 Career Insight: Law and Social Impact

-Make a difference in the courthouse, legislature, think tank, or NGO!
+Explore possible paths to follow during and after college, as you look deeper into how you might pursue your passions.
 Your journey begins here at UChicago, where fearless inquiry into new ways of understanding seemingly intractable problems is one of our core values.

-In the morning, UChicago professors, lecturers, and researchers will introduce you to key concepts and practices in law, public policy studies, and the social sciences through lectures, discussions, readings, and hands-on activities designed to reveal a range of possible pursuits.
-In the afternoon, connect with practitioners through presentations, informational interviews, and career treks around the city, and with Career Advancement staff who will help you consider what various career paths you might follow and cultivate the skills you need to begin to pursue those opportunities.
-You will keep a response journal and complete other assignments that will become a part of a final portfolio that you will submit at the end of the program.
+• In the afternoon, connect with practitioners through presentations, informational interviews, and career treks around the city, and with Career Advancement staff who will help you consider what various career paths you might follow and cultivate the skills you need to begin to pursue those opportunities.

 Residential